Hashtag Web3 Logo

 Advantages:

-Institutional Appeal: Institutions comfortable with shared responsibility model.
+• Institutional Appeal: Institutions are comfortable with shared responsibility models.

 DVT significantly improves staking security and resilience.